Djelle/ESPHomeVoiceSatellite/README.md

 It also have support for adressable LED-strip.
 And 5 buttons for interactions.
 It has audio sounds for key-click and "Listening" start/end.

+A better YAML programmer could probably make this code smarter and more compact.
+But it is working :)

 I used a cheap (and faulty) bluetooth speaker for this project.
 Which happened to have 5 buttons:
 - Power: Wake Word On/Of
 - Next: Config selection Increase